Over-Reactors/reacting/README.md

 ### Comparison

-From this example, we could find out that in order to achieve same function, AngularJS uses less codes comparing to React.
-But React have more flexibility than AngularJS, React create class which could include more function to operate and generate data, like we could event input data as markdown.
+From this example, we could find out that in order to achieve same function, AngularJS uses less codes compared to React.
+React has more flexibility than AngularJS.
+React has potential to inlude logic to operate and generate data, for example, we could input data as markdown.

 # Reference
 https://www.codementor.io/reactjs/tutorial/react-vs-angularjs